vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/migration.md

 ## New Features

-- Markdown link check

-  The plugin now check your Markdown links and warn you when broken links are detected.

-  You can control this behavior with `checkLinks` option

 - image mark support

   Use `#light` and `#dark` suffix to mark images to display them in light mode or dark mode via `imgMark` option.